Kim Cespedes

 Kim Cespedes started surfing in sixth grade at Imperial Beach in San Diego and lived in Hawaii for a few years before re-locating to Northern California at the end of Junior High.
 In a 2018 article for Vogue magazine, she explained that “Surfing really is my first love.
 It’s what made me a great skateboarder”—and she truly was one of the most highly regarded and extreme skaters of her era.

 Surfing took a back seat when Kim’s family moved to Marin County.
-In her 1977 “Who’s Hot,” Skateboarder interview with Brian Gillogly, she explained that in Marin, “The water’s cold and wetsuits are such a drag… I kind of lost touch with surfing” but her younger brother Travis was having fun on his skateboard, bombing hills, so she tried it out.
+In her February 1977 “Who’s Hot,” Skateboarder interview with Brian Gillogly, she explained that in Marin, “The water’s cold and wetsuits are such a drag… I kind of lost touch with surfing” but her younger brother Travis was having fun on his skateboard, bombing hills, so she tried it out.
 To Larry Balma, she said her first skating attempt resulted in a bail, but things got competitive with her brother and she wanted to emulate her brother’s style.
 This was the summer of 1975.
+Kim would skate the local reservoir, even getting chased by cops and a resident with a shotgun.

 Photos: Jannelle Joslyn, Warren Bolster